phan-t/cas-socialabs/_posts/2019-05-23-module4-bootstrapping-cloud-init.md

 #### Adding Cloud-init configuration to the blueprint YAML
 1. Clone the 'Basic IaaS with Inputs' blueprint to a new blueprint named "Apache using Cloud-init" and remember select the project
-2. To being adding Cloud-init configuration, locate `- tag: '${input.platform}'` and hit 'Enter' to return a new line.
+2. To begin adding Cloud-init configuration, locate `- tag: '${input.platform}'` and hit 'Enter' to return a new line.
 The YAML will intent automatically however you will need to backspace about three times to make sure the intent is vertically the same as `constraints`
 3. Type `cloudConfig: |` and hit 'Enter' to return a new line.
 Note: 'cloudConfig' represents 'Cloud-init' in Cloud Assembly
 4. Hit 'tab' to intent once and type `#cloud-config` to add a comment the following code represents 'Cloud-init'
 5. You are now ready to add the Cloud-init payload

-##### Using Clout-init to deploy packages
+##### Using Cloud-init to deploy packages
 1. To deploy packages use the attribute `packages` e.g. for Apache:
 ```yaml
 cloudConfig: |